-Soldier looks forward to driving with new arms (Update)January 29th, 2013 in Surgery /
+Soldier looks forward to driving with new arms (Update)January 29, 2013 by Alex Dominguez in Medicine & Health / Surgery

 A U.S. soldier who lost all four limbs in a roadside bombing in Iraq says he's looking forward to driving and swimming with new arms after undergoing a double-arm transplant.